daytonn/architecture-js/README.md

     architect -h

 If `architect` is installed correctly, this command will display the help menu.
-You will see there are only a few simple commands: create, compile, watch, and generate _(not implemented)_.
+You will see there are only a few simple commands: create, compile, watch, and generate.
 These commands are all you need to manage complex javascript applications and frameworks.

 To create an architect application use the create command (where "myapp" is the name of _your_ application)